Ohio Work Injury Attorney

 Subrogation may have a drastic effect on the total compensation you receive for a workplace injury.
 It is important to calculate how a third-party claim might affect a workers’ compensation before moving forward against a third party.

 The Social Security Administration has subrogation rights regarding Social Security Disability (including Medicare and Medicaid)and the Ohio BWC has subrogation rights as well.
-We here at Heller, Maas, Moro and Magill know how to protect your interests in these complex situations.
+We here at Heller, Maas, Moro & Magill, Co., LPA know how to protect your interests in these complex situations.

 We understand what you’re going through as you recover from an occupational injury or disease and we know how to help.
 Our attorneys conduct thorough case reviews and investigations, and pursue all avenues of compensation for our clients.
 You are no longer alone in this.
 We can make the system work for you.